hughobrien/zfs-remote-mirror/README.md

 	hugh@local$ diff --side-by-side --suppress-common-lines RPI-B RPI-B-ZFS

 There's one tweak to make to crochet before we build.
 Since we're being so security conscious, it make sense to use encrypted swap, on the off chance that some of our data might get paged out of memory.
 There's a possibility that the key-material might even be swapped out, so if it's going to be written to the SD card, let's make sure it's not readable afterwards.
-We could simply not use any swap, but as the RPi is so memory constrained it seems like a prudent precaution.

 To make it easy to enable encrypted swap, we're going to direct crochet to create an extra partition in the image.
 Edit the file *~/knox/crochet/board/RaspberryPi/setup.sh* and find the function *raspberry_pi_partition_image ( )*.
 Above the line *disk_ufs_create* add *disk_ufs_create 3000m*.
 [Here's a patch showing the change](https://github.com/hughobrien/zfs-remote-mirror/blob/master/patches/setup.sh.patch).